Winters Brain Injury Lawyer

 With proper medical care, many individuals who suffer from a TBI can make a meaningful recovery.
 In addition to seeking medical attention, other professionals can help families during the recovery process.

-I’m Ed Smith, a Winters Brain Injury Lawyer.
-Suffering a brain injury could lead to a significant amount of stress for the individuals and their friends and family members.
-If you or a loved one has sustained a traumatic brain injury following an accident, please contact our office at (530) 392-9400 or (800) 404-5400 for friendly, free advice.
+Suffering a brain injury could lead to significant stress for the individuals and their friends and family members.
+If you or a loved one has sustained a traumatic brain injury following an accident, please contact our Winters brain injury attorneys at (530) 392-9400 or (800) 404-5400 for friendly, free advice.

 Image Attributions: Pixabay